Manchester United - Southampton: How to watch, team news, odds

 Team news

-Manchester United may bring Eric Bailly back into the starting lineup, while Scott McTominay came off at Arsenal due to stomach cramps.
+Manchester United start Mason Greenwood and have Paul Pogba on the bench, while Scott McTominay is fit after coming off at Arsenal with a stomach cramp.

 Southampton lost Theo Walcott, Ibrahima Diallo and Oriol Romeu to injuries during the loss at home to Aston Villa, while Kyle Walker-Peters, Jannik Vestergaard, Mohammed Salisu, Michael Obafemi and Will Smallbone were already out.
-Walker-Peters could return.
+Kayne Ramsay starts at right back, while Alex Jankewitz makes his full senior debut in midfield.

 Odds and ends (full odds provided by our partner, PointsBet)